Geo-Web-Project/governance/Geo Web DAO.md

 ## The Organization

-The current form of the Geo Web DAO is Aragon DAO on the Rinkeby network found here: [https://rinkeby.client.aragon.org/#/geoweb/]
+The current form of the Geo Web DAO is Aragon DAO on the Rinkeby network found here: https://rinkeby.client.aragon.org/#/geoweb/

+## Membership

-MembershipThe founding members of the Geo Web DAO are [Cody Hatfield](https://twitter.com/codynhat) and [Graven Prest](https://twitter.com/GravenPrest), co-founders of the Geo Web Project.
+The founding members of the Geo Web DAO are [Cody Hatfield](https://twitter.com/codynhat) and [Graven Prest](https://twitter.com/GravenPrest), co-founders of the Geo Web Project.

 The DAO is established as a Membership DAO with each member receiving a non-transferrable ERC-20 token that entitles the holder to one vote in all matters proposed within the DAO.